Vocational training brightens lives of disadvantaged

 - The Trade Union of the State Bank of Vietnam and VBSP give Decision to support building love shelters in Bac Giang

-- Increase loan size for the poor to improve livelihood
+- Helping poor households improve livelihood

 LENDING INTEREST RATE